-Playing songs from his upcoming release ‘My Heart Feels’, whether engaging his agile yet powerful voice with some deep and emotive lyric or ferociously pumping out a piano groove, it is clear that movement is as much a part of his creative process as the music itself.
+Playing songs from his upcoming release ‘Bliss’, whether engaging his agile yet powerful voice with some deep and emotive lyric or ferociously pumping out a piano groove, it is clear that movement is as much a part of his creative process as the music itself.

 His 2013 album ‘Respect’ in the guise of multi-instrumentalist ‘Phonenix Imago’ featured Kay on drums, trumpet and bass as well as his regular piano, guitars, gutsy lead vocal and delicately layered falsetto vocal harmonies.